 “You see, Japan does not actually rest atop an infinite pile of turtles, but on the back of a giant carp . . .”

 In his mid-thirties, Australian freelance writer and PhD graduate Michael Guest headed for Japan on a whim, worked as Professor in a national university, and stayed fifteen years.
 Memoir and cultural reflection, his captivating story is one of growth, adaptation and an ever-deepening appreciation of an enchanting, at times perplexing, society.
-The author is an expert on modern literature and humanities, with many academic and media articles to his credit, alongside international academic conference lectures.
+The author is a specialist in modern literature and humanities, with many academic and media articles to his credit, alongside international academic conference lectures.